-Topical calcineurin inhibitors are medications that are applied to the skin that are used in the treatment of eczema, including atopic dermatitis (AD).
-Topical calcineurin inhibitors are usually prescribed as second-line treatment, which means they are used after primary treatment with topical corticosteroids has already been tried and has not sufficiently improved symptoms of AD.
+Topical calcineurin inhibitors are medications that are applied to the skin that are used in the treatment of eczema, including atopic dermatitis.
+Topical calcineurin inhibitors are usually prescribed as second-line treatment, which means they are used after primary treatment with topical corticosteroids has already been tried and has not sufficiently improved symptoms of atopic dermatitis.

-There are currently two topical calcineurin inhibitors that are available in the U.S.:
+There are currently two topical calcineurin inhibitors that are available in the United States:

 Topical calcineurin inhibitors block calcineurin, a naturally produced chemical that activates T-cells.
 T-cells are a type of white blood cell involved in the immune system response.
-In AD, there is a dysfunction in the immune system causing excessive inflammation in the skin.
+In atopic dermatitis, there is a dysfunction in the immune system causing excessive inflammation in the skin.
 Topical calcineurin inhibitors block cytokines (chemical messengers) that trigger the inflammatory response.
-Once absorbed into the skin, topical calcineurin inhibitors reduce symptoms of AD-like redness and itchiness.1
+Once absorbed into the skin, topical calcineurin inhibitors reduce symptoms of atopic dermatitis-like redness and itchiness.1

-These are not all the possible side effects of Protopic.
-Patients should talk to their doctor about what to expect with treatment with Protopic.
+These are not all the possible side effects of calcineurin inhibitors.
+Patients should talk to their doctor about what to expect with treatment with calcineurin inhibitors.

 Additional things to know

 Because topical calcineurin inhibitors have an immunosuppressant action, individuals with compromised immune systems should not use them.
-While using topical calcineurin inhibitors to treat AD, patients should avoid natural or artificial sunlight exposure, even when the medication is not on the skin.3,4
+While using topical calcineurin inhibitors to treat atopic dermatitis, patients should avoid natural or artificial sunlight exposure, even when the medication is not on the skin.3,4